-Introduction of Aloe Vera Cultivation:- As use of herbals and other medicinal plants are increasing, the demand for these kind of crops growing in local and international markets.
-One of the miracle plants in medicinal group is Aloe Vera.
-Aloe Vera is a succulent plant which is mostly grown in hot and dry climates with little annual rainfall.
+Introduction of Aloe Vera Cultivation:- As the use of herbals and other medicinal plants is increasing, the demand for this kind of crop growing in local and international markets.
+One of the miracle plants in the medicinal group is Aloe Vera.
+Aloe Vera is a succulent plant that is mostly grown in hot and dry climates with little annual rainfall.
 Literally, Aloe Vera can be grown in desert and drought regions and most parts of the world due to its wide adaptability.
-Due to many uses and health benefits of Aloe Vera, this crop is grown commercially across the world.
-Aloe Vera plant is indigenous to African and Mediterranean regions.
-Aloe Vera is also known as Aloe, Indian Aloe and in some parts of Asia it’s called as Knvar pathu and Ghrit Kumari.
+Due to the many uses and health benefits of Aloe Vera, this crop is grown commercially across the world.
+The Aloe Vera plant is indigenous to African and Mediterranean regions.
+Aloe Vera is also known as Aloe, Indian Aloe and in some parts of Asia, it’s called Knvar pathu and Ghrit Kumari.

 Health Benefits of Aloe Vera:- The following are the health benefits of Aloe Vera.

 - Aloe Vera aids in relieving constipation.

 - Aloe Vera helps externally to cure acne, burns, scars, and bug bites.

 - Aloe Vera helps in certain skin treatments such as wrinkles and dry skins.

 - Aloe Vera helps in detoxifying the body.

 - Aloe Vera may reduce the stress level.

 - Aloe Vera helps to lower blood cholesterol.

 - Aloe Vera helps in high blood pressure cases.